 Whistler Creekside Skiing

 The largest ski resort in Canada is all about snowsports of course, and Creekside is a big part of that.
-The newly installed high-speed 8-person Creekside Gondola has replaced the existing 6-person gondola, and significantly improved wait times.
+The high-speed 8-person Creekside Gondola replaced the older, smaller gondola, significantly improving wait times.

-If skiing isn’t your thing, no worries.
-There’s plenty to enjoy in Whistler off the slopes.
+If skiing isn’t your thing, don’t worry.
+There’s plenty to enjoy in Whistler, off the slopes.

 Use the map below to search for hotel and short-term rental options

 It’s true, day skiers can access one of the 1,400 free parking spaces at Creekside.
-This is a BIG bonus, especially as the parking lot is just steps away from the gondola.
+This is a BIG bonus, especially as the parking lot is just steps away from the Creekside Gondola.

 Part of the appeal of Creekside as the original village base was its access to nearby lakes for recreation, swimming and fishing.
 Alpha, Nita, and Alta Lakes are all in or nearest to Creekside Whistler.

-Things to do in Whistler Creekside include active snow sports, but also lakeside activities.
-Enjoy a brisk walk on the beaches of Alta Lake, Whistler’s largest.
-Try ice-fishing on Nita Lake in winter or stand-up paddle boarding in summer, or play in the park and walk the dog in the park next to Alpha Lake.
+Enjoy a brisk walk on the beaches of Alta Lake, Whistler’s largest body of freshwater.
+Try ice-fishing on Nita Lake in winter or stand-up paddle boarding in summer.
+Or simply play and walk the dog in the park next to Alpha Lake.

-Whistler Creekside has a surprising number of delicious dining options to discover and enjoy.
-Whether you’re in search of a great cup of coffee of in need of après or dinner after an epic day of skiing and snowboarding, these Whistler Creekside restaurants offer lots of foodie choices.
+Whether you’re in search of a great cup of coffee or in need of après or dinner after an epic day of skiing and snowboarding, these Whistler Creekside restaurants offer lots of dining options.

 Dusty’s Bar & BBQ